pydanny/pydanny-event-notes/leanstartup2012/index.rst

 .. note:: Idea: Market your tech startup by sitting in a coffee shop and showing people.

-TWO PEOPLE - Eric Reis and Tereza Nemessanyi
+TWO PEOPLE - Eric Ries and Tereza Nemessanyi
 ============================================

 * Tereza Nemessanyi (https://twitter.com/TerezaN)